izderadicka/btclient/README.md

                    torrent
 ```

-Accepts either torrent file path or magnet link or http(s) link to torrent file.
+Accepts either torrent file path or magnet link or http(s) link to torrent file or http link to file.

 From torrent file chooses biggest video file, starts to download and sends it to video player (works with mplayer or vlc)

 Requires libtorrent (1.0.4) and its python bindings,  gnome-terminal and hachoir python libraries.
+Optionally  beautifulsoup and adecaptcha for plugins.

 Install